ViktoriaSvt/MS-server/README.md

 | **Throughput (requests/sec)** | 2,195.54    |

+Subsequent tests were done for spike rushes and  system with the proxy cut off .
 ## Server Components

 The server is built with **five microservices**, each focused on a specific category: